mirshahzad/mirshahzad.github.io/_pages/about.md

 - I am currently available for an **information security specialist position** on remote basis (full-time, part-time, or project/task-based).
 - I am actively looking for a **Ph.D. opportunity in Privacy and Security** to continue my study.
-- I am also open for collaborative research projects.
+- I am open for collaborative research projects.
+- I am available for Talks, Seminars, Conferences, and Security Events.

 ***Let's connect and grow together!***